makerdao/developer-portal/content/resources/documentation/keepers/auction-keepers/auction-keeper-bot-setup-guide.md

 **Simple Bidding Model Example:**

-A simple bidding model could be a shell script which echoes a fixed price \(further details below\).
+A simple bidding model could be a shell script which echoes a fixed price further details below.

 ### The Purpose of Auction Keepers